damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 However, it is doable, especially if you use Docker, or at least Chef or Ansible.

 We'll cover deployment with Docker in another blog post.
-To be fair, I feel a bit quilty for simplifying the deployment process to a simple HTML files copying, and not adding some hardcore scenarios.
+To be fair, I feel a bit guilty for simplifying the deployment process to a simple HTML files copying, and not adding some hardcore scenarios.
 If you need some right now, I recommend you to read article ["Building an Elixir Release into a Docker image using GitLab CI"](https://about.gitlab.com/2016/08/11/building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1/)

 For now, let's talk about one final thing.

 ### Deploying to different platforms

-In real life we are not limited to S3 and GitLab Pages.
+In real life, we are not limited to S3 and GitLab Pages.
 We host, and therefore, deploy our apps and packages to various services.

-Moreover, at some point you can decide to move to a new platform, so you had to rewrite all your deployment scripts.
+Moreover, at some point, you can decide to move to a new platform, so you had to rewrite all your deployment scripts.
 You can use a gem called `dpl` to minimize the damage.

 In the examples above we used `awscli` as a tool to deliver code to an example